Official websites use .mil

-DoD Instruction (DoDI) 5505.11 establishes policy, assigns responsibilities and prescribes procedures in accordance with part 20 of Title 28 of the Code of Federal Regulations and section 534 of Title 28, USC for Defense Criminal Investigative Organizations and other DoD law enforcement organizations to report offender criminal history data to the Criminal Justice Information Services (CJIS) Division of the Federal Bureau of Investigation (FBI) for inclusion in the National Criminal Information Center (NCIC) criminal history database.
+In accordance with the authority in DoD Directive 5106.01; Part 20 of Title 28, Code of Federal Regulations; and Section 534 of Title 28, United States Code (U.S.C.), this issuance establishes policy, assigns responsibilities, and prescribes procedures for defense criminal investigative organizations (DCIOs) and other DoD law enforcement activities (LEAs) to submit fingerprints and disposition data to the Criminal Justice Information Services (CJIS) Division of the Federal Bureau of Investigation (FBI) criminal history database.

-An individual who believes the entry in the FBI NCIC criminal history database is inaccurate or incomplete may submit a request to have his/her NCIC entry reviewed.
+An individual who believes the entry in the FBI National Crime Information Center (NCIC) criminal history database is inaccurate or incomplete may submit a request to have his/her NCIC entry reviewed.
 The request for review must be in writing and addressed to:

 Naval Criminal Investigative Service Headquarters